Find Out Which Emily in Paris Star Is Joining the Cast of The Crown - E! Online

 Emily in Paris actress Philippine Leroy-Beaulieu revealed she's joining the season five cast of The Crown.
 "It was a very small thing but it was a lot of fun and I was so, so happy to be in it," she recently told The Mail on Sunday.
 "Every episode is like a little film on its own.
 It's crazily well written."

-According to the newspaper, the French actress will portray Monique Ritz, the widow of hotelier Charles Ritz.
+E!
+News can confirm the French actress will portray Monique Ritz, the widow of hotelier Charles Ritz.
 Though the real-life Monique had no direct ties to the royal family, her husband had previously sold The Ritz Hotel in Paris to Dodi Al-Fayed's father, Mohamed Al-Fayed, in 1979.

 Dodi would go on to date Princess Diana, who he had been dining with at the hotel just hours before they both died in a car crash in August 1997.